 In addition to funding personalized medicine, donations help our physician researchers pursue research on new ways to detect, treat and prevent recurrence in breast cancers and improve how we treat hematological cancers (cancers that affect the blood, bone marrow and lymph nodes).

-One example of research taking place at SCI is our work with our research group at Swedish Neuroscience Institute (SNI) to study cancer stem cells in breast cancer.
+Another example of research taking place at SCI is our work with our research group at Swedish Neuroscience Institute (SNI) to study cancer stem cells in breast cancer.
 The team at SNI has been successful in growing stem cells that feed a particularly virulent and deadly form of brain tumor and testing these stem cells to see what kinds of therapies will work on them.
 The SCI research team will be collaborating with the SNI research team to study these same techniques in breast cancer patients.

 Your gift to SCI makes this kind of innovative research that results in extraordinary cancer care possible at Swedish.